 Inpatient recovery programs, also sometimes called residential treatment, require you to check yourself into a controlled environment to overcome your addiction and generally follow a rigorous medication and counseling schedule.
-Patients that commit to an inpatient rehab will have 24-hour a day medical and emotional support.
+Patients that commit to inpatient rehab will have 24-hour a day medical and emotional support.
 Inpatient programs vary in length but are typically less than 31 days.
-Some of the services you may receive while staying in an inpatient rehab are: Withdrawal management (detox), Medication-assisted treatment, group therapy, Individual therapy, and 12-step or other recovery groups.
+Some of the services you may receive while staying in an inpatient rehab are withdrawal management (detox), medication-assisted treatment, group therapy, individual therapy, and 12-step or other recovery groups.

 Success rates vary widely in clinical studies.
 And keep in mind that statistics show the longer a person stays in treatment, the better the outcome, regardless of what you are addicted to.
 And treatment effectiveness depends on so much more than abstinence.